Four Seasons: Spring

 Episode 9

-After the father recovers, the chicks continues to grow toward independence.
+After the father recovers, the chicks continue to grow toward independence.

 Notes: This episode contains a note on the traditional word for "goodbye," one about why the same word can be written using different kanji, and one on a pattern that means "as (big, tall, delicious, etc.) as..."